Collaborative Care Model

 Starting April 1, 2025, Applications Open for Capacity Building Funding Phase 1 and Phase 2 Practices

 The capacity building fund has a maximum award of $50,000 per practice.
 A primary care practice entity applying on behalf of multiple primary care practice sites may receive a maximum of three awards per entity.
-Phase 1: Each clinic site may be eligible to receive awards of $50,000 to begin a CoCM model in-house.
-Phase 2: Additionally, $30,000 is available for practices to expand an existing in-house CoCM model and $20,000 is available to practice sites meeting Phase 1 eligibility, but planning to outsource staffing to a third-party, turn-key company.
+Phase 1: Each clinic site may be eligible to receive awards of $50,000 to begin CoCM in-house.
+Phase 2: Additionally, $30,000 is available for practices to expand existing in-house CoCM and $20,000 is available to practice sites meeting Phase 1 eligibility, but planning to outsource staffing to a third-party, turn-key company.

 For more information, please see CCNC’s website.